Does TikTok Pay Musicians

 TikTok’s Creator Fund

 In July 2020, TikTok announced the launch of its Creator Fund, which is a fund meant to compensate the most successful creators on the app.
-In theory, the Creator Fund is a great way to support creators on the platform.
+The Creator Fund, in theory, is a great way to support creators on the platform.
 In practice, it’s much different, however.

 The Fund was criticized upon release for being inadequate: TikTok committed $200M initially for US-based creators, which works out to a few dollars per day for most users.
 Many creators complained on social media that they were earning only a few dollars a day, even if their videos garnered tens of thousands or even hundreds of thousands of views.
 TikTok has not provided details on how it calculates payouts under the Fund.